Friday, July 17, 2026

 Frequently Asked Questions

-Statistical power (1−β) is the probability that the trial will detect a true treatment effect if one exists.
-Conventionally set at 0.80 (80%) or 0.90 (90%), higher power requires larger sample sizes but reduces the chance of a false-negative result (Type II error).
+Statistical power (1 − β) is the probability that the trial will detect a true treatment effect if one exists.
+Conventionally set at 0.80 (80%) or 0.90 (90%), it determines sample size.
+A power of 80% means there is a 20% chance of a false-negative result (Type II error).
+Higher power requires larger sample sizes and should be justified in the statistical analysis plan.

-Sample size calculations give the number of evaluable subjects needed to achieve the desired power.
-Since some enrolled subjects will drop out or have missing data, planned enrollment must be inflated.
+Sample size formulas return the number of evaluable subjects needed to achieve the desired power.
+Since some enrolled subjects will drop out, withdraw consent, or have missing primary endpoint data, planned enrollment must be inflated.
 A 10–20% dropout adjustment is typical: adjusted N = calculated N / (1 − dropout rate).
+For 15% dropout, divide by 0.85.

 Related Clinical Tools